 The concept is simple but incredibly telling.
 The percentage of food eaten refers to the proportion consumed from what’s served.
 For example, if you serve yourself a plate weighing 500 grams but only eat 350 grams, your consumption rate is 70%.

-Whether you’re a nutrition enthusiast tracking your meals or a dietitian monitoring adherence, this metric can reveal a lot about portion sizes, eating habits, and progress toward dietery goals.
+Whether you’re a nutrition enthusiast tracking your meals or a dietitian monitoring adherence, this metric can reveal a lot about portion sizes, eating habits, and progress toward dietary goals.
 But how does this number stack up as a valuable tool in nutrition, and why is it vital to track?

 How Does the Percentage of Food Eat Help?

-1. Tracks Adherence to Nutrition Plans
+Tracks Adherence to Nutrition Plans

-For those on specific meal plans-such as weight loss, muscle gain, or therapeutic diets-tracking the percentage of food eaten directly measures how closely individuals follow their planned portions.
+For those on specific meal plans, such as weight loss, muscle gain, or therapeutic diets, tracking the percentage of food eaten directly measures how closely individuals follow their planned portions.

 For example: